mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 nothing to commit, working tree clean
 ```

 The message indicates that there is nothing to commit.
-It also indicates that it's in sync with with GitHub counterpart via the `Your branch is up to date with 'origin/main'` handle `origin` points to the GitHub repo.
+It also indicates that it's in sync with with GitHub counterpart via the `Your branch is up to date with 'origin/main'` message.

+Recall that the handle `origin` points to the GitHub repo.
 To confirm this, simply type:

 ```BASH
 git remote -v